yep, that's me!

 available here

-young ones who aren't so aware of fashion and who grow
+5. Purchase clothing from garage sales, especially for thoseyoung ones who aren't so aware of fashion and who grow

 so quickly.
 Often garage sales have brand new clothing